 As we close the books on 2021, Farmers Insurance Group® continues to provide its customers with coverage options to help them manage risk and meet their insurance needs.
 We strive to deliver the best value and experience to every customer we're privileged to serve.
 Farmers appreciates your business and looks forward to continuing to earn your confidence for many years to come.

 Truck Insurance Exchange is one of the insurers comprising Farmers Insurance Group®.
-Truck Insurance Exchange along with Fire Insurance Exchange and Farmers Insurance Exchange, and their subsidiaries and affiliates, provide automobile, homeowners, personal umbrella and business owners insurance.
+Truck Insurance Exchange along with Farmers Insurance Exchange and Fire Insurance Exchange, and their subsidiaries and affiliates, provide automobile, homeowners, personal umbrella and business owners insurance.
 For more information, please visit farmers.com.

 Your Voting Rights

-As a member of Truck Insurance Exchange, you have the right to vote for representatives of the Exchange Board of Governors.
-Attached is a proxy postcard for your vote in our 2017 Annual Meeting of Members of Truck Insurance Exchange.
-You may vote in person at the meeting or you may appoint a proxy to act on your behalf by executing and returning this proxy postcard.
-Additional information on Truck Insurance Exchange can be found in the FAQ on the other side of this page.
+As a member of Truck Insurance Exchange, you have the important right to vote for representatives of the Exchange Board of Governors.
+To ensure that all our customers have an opportunity to exercise their voting rights, we now have three ways in which you can cast your votes.
+You may vote in person at the Annual Meeting of Members of Truck Insurance Exchange, appoint a proxy to act on your behalf by requesting and returning a completed proxy form, or conveniently cast your votes online through your Farmers.com account.
+Additional information on Truck Insurance Exchange and your voting options can be found in the FAQs on the other side of this page.

 Chair of the Board of Governors of Truck Insurance Exchange

 FREQUENTLY ASKED QUESTIONS